-§ 280-60.
+§ 280-60.§ 280-54.
 Corner Lot Visibility.

-A. On all corner lots, berms, walls, fences, hedges, or any other potential obstruction to vision shall not exceed a height of two-and-one-half feet above the average street level within the Clear Sight Triangle as depicted in Figure 280-62-1: Clear Sight Triangle Example to preserve sight lines for traffic.
+A. On all corner lots, berms, walls, fences, hedges, or any other potential obstruction to vision shall not exceed a height of two-and-one-half feet above the average street level within the Clear Sight Triangle as depicted in Figure 280-56-1: Clear Sight Triangle Example Figure 280-6256-1: Clear Sight Triangle Example to preserve sight lines for traffic.

-§ 280-61.
+§ 280-61.§ 280-55.
 Parking Lot & Road Construction and Improvements

-A. In addition to the standards for street and sidewalk construction set forth in Town Code Chapter 237 Streets and Sidewalks, all new road and parking lot construction and improvements, including the paving of previously unpaved parking lots, for uses other than one-unit detached dwellings on individual lots shall require approval by the Planning Board through the Site Plan review process outlined in § 280-85 Site Plan.
+A. In addition to the standards for street and sidewalk construction set forth in Town Code Chapter 237 Streets and Sidewalks, all new road and parking lot construction and improvements, including the paving of previously unpaved parking lots, for uses other than one-unit detachedsingle dwellings on individual lots shall require approval by the Planning Board through the Site Plan review process outlined in <a href="mailto:standards-set-standards-standards-set-standards-

-§ 280-62.
+§ 280-62.§ 280-56.
 Clear Sight Triangle.

-The Clear Sight Triangle is the triangular area formed by a diagonal line connecting two points located on intersecting right-of-way lines (or a right-of-way line and the edge of an access road), each point being 30 feet from the intersection of the two intersecting right-of-way lines (or a right-of- way line and an access road) as illustrated in Figure 280-62-1: Clear Sight Triangle Example and as follows:
+The Clear Sight Triangle is the triangular area formed by a diagonal line connecting two points located on intersecting right-of-way lines (or a right-of-way line and the edge of an access road), each point being 30 feet from the intersection of the two intersecting right-of-way lines (or a right-of- way line and an access road) as illustrated in Figure 280-6256-1: Clear Sight Triangle Example and as follows: